yurivish/LowDimNearestNeighbors.jl/README.md

 ```

 ## Notes

+The approach here works best in low dimensions (2, 3, 4) and has been used to some success to implement nearest-neighbor search in RGB color space.
+The code is generic and will work for points in arbitrary dimension -- just implement `getindex` and `length`.

 The algorithm is _in-place_, i.e. it requires no extra space beyond the input array.
 Instead, spatial information is encoded in the permutation of points.
 The preprocessing step sorts the array to prepare for efficient queries.